 Pauli will most likely think they were cursed the moment they became Herbstmeister for the first time in their history.
 Arminia Bielefeld (2019/20) are the only club leading at the midway stage of the past five season to transform that into promotion at the end of the campaign.
 Hamburg (2018/19, 2020/21), Holstein Kiel (2017/18) and Eintracht Braunschweig (2016/17) all managed to slip away in the second half of the season.

 Their seven-point advantage over third place after 17 games of the season was also a greater gap than any of those teams had.
 Surrendering top spot in derby defeat to HSV will have made it an even more bitter experience for Pauli.
-Now, however, they are one defeat away from slipping out of that top-three but victory in their next outing could just as easily move them back into first.
+Now, however, they are on the brink of slipping out of the top three but victory in their next outing could just as easily move them back up to first - it really is so tight at the top.

 Darmstadt, meanwhile, enjoyed a 4-0 win over Pauli on Matchday 14 in a stunning end to 2021 which saw them pick up 25 from a possible 30 points since crushing Sandhausen 6-1 on Matchday 9.
-A draw and a win after the first two rounds of 2022 was enough to leapfrog Pauli and their form is coming just at the right time to drive the side on to and over the finish line.
+A draw and a win after the first two rounds of 2022 was enough to leapfrog Pauli, but vertigo appears to have struck them too, and Pauli's city rivals Hamburg helped their neighbours - and themselves - out on Matchday 21 with a win in Darmstadt.

 Watch: Darmstadt 4-0 St. Pauli - highlights

-Five wins from five saw Werder straddle the New Year in style, chalking up 18 goals across those victories as they moved third in their continued bid to earn an immediate return to the top flight.
+Seven wins from seven have seen Werder straddle the New Year in style, chalking up 18 goals across those victories as they climbed to third in their continued bid to earn an immediate return to the top flight.
 Schalke, Hamburg and Heidenheim are then at the head of the pack of clubs all jostling for what would be a promotion play-off against the team finishing third from bottom of the Bundesliga.

 Watch: Darmstadt beat Ingolstadt 2-0 on Matchday 20 to move into first-place